alexwlchan/alexwlchan.net/src/_drafts/obsidian-open-note.md

 ---

 To find the Markdown file, you match the vault name to a folder on disk, then you search for files that match the note title.
-There are a bunhc of ways you could do this; I picked Python because that's what I'm familiar with, but you could use another language just as easily.
+There are a bunch of ways you could do this; I picked Python because that's what I'm familiar with, but you could use another language just as easily.
-(Except AppleScript, which would make analysing the window title very painful.)

 This is the script I wrote, which I named [`obnote`](https://github.com/alexwlchan/scripts/blob/main/macos/obnote).
 Hopefully the comments are enough to explain what's going on: